 N Lakes - W of Skiddaw

 A small site which works better than its size would suggest.
-This site is very user-friendly, with a flat top and large open landing area making it suitable for training.
+This site is very user-friendly, with a flat top and large open landing area.
+Hence it is a key training site in the area.
 Fair conditions allow the crossing to Binsey to be made so increasing the scope of the site.

-Note that this site has multiple stakeholders; apart from the landowner there is DEFRA, Natural England and the RSPB.
-Hence access must be very carefuly managed if we are to retain any use of the site.
+Note that this site has multiple stakeholders; apart from Mr McTear (the landowner) there is DEFRA, Natural England and the RSPB.
+Hence access must be carefully managed if the CSC are to retain use of the site.

 Site OfficerSteve Giles : 01768 780297